-Paul Baker, Lebanon Daily News; Jeremy Long, Lebanon Daily News; Barbara Miller, Patriot News; Steve Snyder, Lebanon Daily News.
+Paul Baker, Lebanon Daily News; Jeremy Long, Lebanon Daily News; Barbara Miller, The Patriot News; Steve Snyder, Lebanon Daily News

 Other Members of the College Community of Friends, Neighbors, and Supporters:

-Larry Bowman; Thomas Carmany; Frank Dixon; Frank Dombrowski; Mary Ellen and Art Ford; Elaine Feather; Pamela and Patrick Kerwin; Keith Kreamer; Paul Longenecker; Helen Neidig; Robert Sanderson; Rick Scott; Doris Stanson; Earl Sudbury; Glenda Synodinos.
+Larry Bowman; Dr. Tom Carmany; Frank Dixon; Frank Dombrowski; Mary Ellen and Art Ford; Elaine Feather; Pamela and Patrick Kerwin; Keith Kreamer; Paul Longenecker; Helen Neidig; Robert Sanderson; Rick Scott; Doris Stanson; Earl Sudbury; Glenda Synodinos

 With the introduction of Glenda Synodinos, I am also reminded that I follow in the footsteps of John Synodinos, the 15th president of the College and a man who, like me, found his way here from Franklin & Marshall College.
 I heard so many fine stories about John while at F&M. It is very meaningful for me to feel his presence on campus.